Saw Gerrera: Star Wars Rebels

-Saw is mentioned in the Star Wars Rebels second-season episode "The Honorable Ones", as being a factor in Agent Kallus's disdain for the rebellion's tactics against the Empire and part of the reason he participated in the genocide of the Lasat race of Ghost crew member Garazeb "Zeb" Orrelios.
+Saw is mentioned in the Star Wars Rebels second-season episode "The Honorable Ones", as being a factor in Agent Kallus's disdain for the rebellion's tactics against the Empire and part of the reason he participated in the genocide of the Lasat race, which Ghost crew member Garazeb "Zeb" Orrelios is a member of.

-Saw makes an appearance in the third season, two-part episode "Ghosts of Geonosis", with Forest Whitaker reprising his role from Rogue One in vocal capacity.
-Given the continuity error of Saw having a different eye colour in Rogue One to his appearance in The Clone Wars, a mixture of the two was used to imply Gerrera's eye colour to be changing with age.
-In the episode, the Rebellion loses contact with Saw and his squad investigating Geonosis and decide to send the Ghost crew to rescue him.
+Saw makes an appearance in the third season, two-part episode "Ghosts of Geonosis", with Forest Whitaker reprising his role from Rogue One in a vocal capacity.
+Given the continuity error of Saw having a different eye colour in Rogue One from his appearance in The Clone Wars, a mixture of the two was used to imply Gerrera's eye colour to be changing with age.
+In the episode, the Rebellion loses contact with Saw and his squad investigating Geonosis and decides to send the Ghost crew to rescue him.
 Saw saves Jedi Knight Kanan Jarrus, his Padawan Ezra Bridger, and Captain Rex from a group of battle droids.
 He tells them of an operational shield generator that he found, leading him to deduce that a Geonosian is still alive.
 Saw convinces them that they need to find the Geonosian, as it could tell them why the Empire virtually exterminated its species.
 They discover the Geonosian, whom Ezra names "Klik-Klak".
 Saw aggressively interrogates Klik-Klak and forces him to lead them to the source of an energy reading, handcuffing him as well.
 They reach his home, which Gerrera ransacks, suspecting him to be hiding something.
 The Rebels learn that Klik-Klak has been protecting an egg of his race, and take him to the Ghost for questioning.
 Saw resorts to torturing him with electric shock and even threatening to destroy the egg.
 However, upon finding more evidence of the genocide of the Geonosians by the Empire, Saw has a change of heart and lets Klik-Klak back to his lair, giving him a chance to rebuild the Geonosian population.